-For the longest time, I struggled with feeling guilty for skipping a day or two, or even a week.
+For the longest time, I struggled with feeling guilty for skipping a day or two or even a week.
 I felt like I had to make up time.
 I would double up in prayer and read a few extra chapters, just in case.
-Thankfully, I’ve realized (by the Holy Spirit) this isn’t in any way right.
-It isn’t about how much or how often we read, it’s about believing the Word and letting it change you.
+Thankfully, I’ve realized (with Holy Spirit’s help) this isn’t right.
+It isn’t about how much or how often we read, it’s about what happens through reading it.

 Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.Joshua 1:8

 Bible Reading Plan:

-- Old Testament: Reading 1-2 chapters daily (right now I’m in I Samuel).
+- Old Testament: 1-2 chapters per week.

-- New Testament: Reading 1-2 chapters daily (right now I’m in I Corinthians).
+- New Testament: 1-2 chapters per week.